I Belong to the Zoo: I Belong to the Zoo, the solo project, 2014–2018

 In 2014, Guerrero started a solo musical career as he felt that some of the songs that he wrote are too mellow and emotional for Tonight We Sleep.
 Guerrero said that he incorporates his personal experience in the songs for I Belong to the Zoo, which is not the case for the songs he wrote for Tonight We Sleep.

 The name I Belong to the Zoo came from a parody of Happy Birthday to You with the lyrics, “Happy birthday to you, I belong to the zoo” which Guerrero used to serenade his then-girlfriend.
 Guerrero further explained that the phrase described himself in a nutshell saying, "The name kind of just stuck [...]
 As a kid, I was teased for the way I look.
 ‘I belong to the zoo’ was my way of owning it.”

 In 2017, I Belong to the Zoo released its self-titled debut album.

 I Belong to the Zoo, the band, 2018–present

-After the success of the first album, I Belong to the Zoo then expanded to a five-member band which is now composed of Guerrero (vocals and guitar), Owyong (drums), Simon Clariza (guitar), Lee De Veyra (guitar), and Kristoff Medina (bass).
+After the success of the first album, I Belong to the Zoo then expanded to a five-member band which is now composed of Guerrero (vocals and guitar), Owyong (drums), Simon Clariza (guitar), Lee De Veyra (guitar), and Gerald Guerrero (bass).

 After testing positive for COVID-19 in August 2020, Guerrero advised his fans to stay home and wear masks properly.
 He was able to recover within the same month.
 Along with the news of his recovery, he released a cover of Taking Back Sunday's "MakeDamnSure" with Tabuena and Paolo Owyong.

 In 2021, the band released its second studio album, Kapiling.

 In 2024, the band released its third studio album, afteryou.